-MEDDEV 2.7.1 Rev 4 Adds "Stage Zero" to Clinical Evaluation Process
+MEDDEV 2.7.1 Rev 4 Adds "Stage Zero" to Clinical Evaluation Plan

 While previous versions of MEDDEV 2.7.1 recommended a 4-step process for conducting clinical trials, the latest revision adds a "stage zero", meant as a planning stage where the scope of the clinical evaluation will be established.